graciax452/graciax452/README.md

 - 👋 Hi, I’m @graciax452
-- 👀 I’m interested in unity dev
+- 👀 I’m interested in learning to code
-- 🌱 I’m currently learning unity
+- 🌱 I’m currently learning react and javascript adn python
-- 💞️ I’m looking to collaborate on educational games
+- 💞️ I’m looking to collaborate on educational stuff
 - 📫 How to reach me ...here

 <!---